Identifying a coercive controlling relationship...

 -

-Depriving them access to support services, such as specialist support or medical services
+Depriving them of access to support services, such as specialist support or medical services

 -